18.09.07

 I found an Intruder in my House last night!

-Last night, the wife went to the Gym for the 7-8pm session, leaving me home with the kid.
-She hadn’t been feeling well, so I decided to give her a slightly earlier bed time.
+Last night the wife went to the Gym for the 7-8pm session, leaving me home with the kid.
+My daughter hadn’t been feeling well, and I decided to give her a slightly earlier bed time.

-A minute later, I heard another noise, louder this time.
-Again, I couldn’t quite place what the noise was and I felt the hairs on the back of my neck raise and tingle.
+A minute later I heard another noise, louder this time.
+Again I couldn’t quite place what the noise was; I felt the hairs on the back of my neck raise and tingle.
 I froze, listening intently.
 This time my daughter asked what was up and I explained I heard a noise and was listening for it.

-“Someone’s downstairs.” she said, quite matter of factly.
+“Someone’s downstairs.” she said, quite matter of factly and a smile on her face.

 “There can’t be.”
 I replied.
 “Mum’s down the gym and won’t be back till after 8.”

 “It’s the floor boards.” she giggled, “I recognise the noise.
 Someone’s downstairs.”
-At 6, this was a great game for her.
+At 6 years old, this was a great game for her.

-I walked out of her room and into the hall, ensuring the door was shut behind me, I paused to listen.
+I walked out of her room and into the hall, I stopped to pull her bedroom door shut behind me.
+I paused to listen.
 The landing light was on, and hall light at the bottom of the stairs was not, just as I’d left it.
-Quietly, I slipped down the stairs.
+Quietly I slipped down the stairs.
 I noticed that I had goose bumps on my arms.

 Finally I decided I didn’t want to leave any room unchecked between me and my daughter, so I took a chance and quickly poked my head round the study door.
 The room is small, and even in the half light I could see that there was no one there.